akka/akka-projection/docs/src/main/paradox/testing.md

 # Testing

 Akka Projection provides a TestKit to ease testing.
-There are two supported styles of test: running with an assert function and driving it with an Akka Streams TestKit `TestSink`.
+There are two supported styles of test: running with an assert function and driving it with an Akka Streams TestKit `TestSubscriber.Probe`.

 ## Dependencies